moh-a-abde/document-image-classifier/README.md

 | **Image Baseline** | 81.33%        | 0.810         | EfficientNet-B0 (transfer learning)        |
 | **Text Baseline**  | 83.20%        | 0.832         | Logistic Regression with TF-IDF features   |
 | **Multimodal**     | **91.47%**    | **0.914**     | Fusion of Image (EfficientNet) & Text (TF-IDF) |

+## Current Status

+**[COMPLETED]** - All baseline models and the final multimodal model have been trained and evaluated.
+The multimodal approach demonstrated the best performance.
+Results and model checkpoints are available in the `results/` and `models/` directories respectively. `process_description.md` : Contains a long form description of the process I took to complete the exam as per the instruction set.

 **Conclusion:**